bnvaidya20/portfolio_security/README.md

 Highlighted projects include:
 1. **[Fraud Detection in e-Commerce](https://github.com/bnvaidya20/FraudDetection)**: Comprehensive analysis using machine learning classifiers for detecting fraudulent activities.
 2. **[Anomaly Detection on ECG](https://github.com/bnvaidya20/AnomalyDetection_ECG)**: Using autoencoders for identifying abnormal cardiac patterns.
-3. **Cybersecurity for Connected and Autonomous Vehicles (CAVs)**: Ensuring reliability and safety with IDS and adversarial ML defenses.
+3. **[Governance, Risk, and Compliance (GRC)](https://github.com/bnvaidya20/GRC-Project)**: GRC framework with tools, templates, and scripts, covering policies, risk assessments, audits, and regulatory alignment.
-4. **[NLP Text Attack](https://github.com/bnvaidya20/NLP_TextAttack)**: Exploring data augmentation techniques using TextAttack.
+4. **Cybersecurity for Connected and Autonomous Vehicles (CAVs)**: Ensuring reliability and safety with IDS and adversarial ML defenses.
 5. **Vulnerability and Threat Assessment (VTA)**: Conducted VTA for EV Charging Station Networks using industry standards like OWASP and NIST.

 ---